fosskers/aura/README.md

   user you must KNOW.
 WHAT.
 YOU.
 ARE.
 BUILDING.

 ### Downgradibility
-  AUR package files that are built are moved to the package cache.
+  Built AUR package files are moved to the package cache.
   This allows for them to be easily downgraded when problems arise.
   Other top AUR helper programs do not do this.

 ### No Orphans
   Sometimes dependencies lose their *required* status, but remain installed on your system.
-Sometimes AUR package "build" dependencies aren't required at all after install.
+Sometimes AUR package "makedepends" aren't required at all after install.
 Packages like this just sit there, receiving upgrades for no reason.
   Aura helps keep track of and remove packages like this.